 Changing only one piece of your system, is like changing out only 2 tires on your car because the other two have a little mileage left in them.
 The ride won’t be as good, the ride won’t be as safe, and you’ll be back in the shop again shortly to replace the others.
 The newer tires won’t match the wear time of the previous tires, so will never have a matched set of tires.

-The overall cost to replace the whole system at one time will be less expensive than a piece at a time.
+The overall cost for whole system HVAC replacement will be less expensive than a piece at a time.

 Just as important, your system’s components should have the highest possible energy efficiency ratings.
 Make sure your components meet the following minimums: